 Affecting 1 in 11 individuals, breast cancer is the leading form of cancer among Singaporean women.
 While more commonly found among women, males can get breast cancer too.

-Breast cancer occurs when cells start to multiply uncontrollably, forming tumours and possibly spreading to the rest of the body if left untreated.
+Cancer occurs when cells start to multiply uncontrollably, often forming tumours.
+In breast cancer, uncontrolled cell growth begins in the breast and may eventually spread to the rest of the body if left untreated.
 It is important to note that not all breast tumours are cancerous.
 In fact, more than 80% of lumps found in the breast are non-cancerous.
 However, if you notice a lump, do get it checked by a healthcare professional as soon as possible to ensure it does not pose a health risk.

 Breast Cancer Symptoms

 Oftentimes, breast cancer is discovered when someone notices a lump in their breast.
 While 8 out of 10 breast lumps are actually benign or non-cancerous, it is best to have them checked as soon as possible as a precaution.
 Here are some of the symptoms you should take note of:

 - Lumps in the breast or underarm

 - Inversion of the nipple

 - Redness or flaky skin in the nipple area or the breast

 - Changes in the size or shape of the breast